fkhadra/react-toastify/README.md

 ```

-- Or pass your transition to the ToastContainer to overwrite the default one.
+- Or pass your transition to the ToastContainer to replace the default one.

 ```js
 render(){